vpaulino/Cake/README.md

 1. Build source projects
 2. Running tests
 3. set version on the services per microservice using the Directory.Build.Props file per microservice
+4. parameterized build per host. this allows saving time and resources when building large codebase

+## Execute cake build

+To a full list of the parameters see inside the script build.cake

+the command to execute is:

+ ./build.ps1  -ScriptArgs '--appName="AppServc2"'